frozzel/frozzel/README.md

 ### CGI Pro Painters

-#### Client-Side Features

-**Google Analytics Integration**
-We track and analyze website traffic using Google Analytics, providing insights into user behavior to help us improve our services.

-**HubSpot Form and CTA Integration**
-Integration with HubSpot forms and CTAs enhances our lead generation and customer engagement, enabling effective lead capture and efficient customer relationship management.

-#### Server-Side Features

-**ChatGPT Auto Content Publisher**
-Our server-side features include a ChatGPT-powered auto content publisher that generates and posts content to our Twitter, Instagram, and Facebook accounts, ensuring a consistently updated and engaging social media presence.
+Our client-side features include Google Analytics integration, which tracks and analyzes website traffic to provide insights into user behavior and improve our services.
+We also integrate HubSpot forms and CTAs to enhance lead generation and customer engagement, capturing leads effectively and managing customer relationships efficiently.
+On the server-side, we have a ChatGPT-powered auto content publisher that generates and posts content to our Twitter, Instagram, and Facebook accounts, ensuring a consistently updated and engaging social media presence.

  [![Github](https://img.shields.io/badge/GitHub-181717.svg?style=for-the-badge&logo=GitHub&logoColor=white)](https://github.com/frozzel/cgi-pro-painters) [![DIGITALOCEAN](https://img.shields.io/badge/DigitalOcean-0080FF.svg?style=for-the-badge&logo=DigitalOcean&logoColor=white)](https://cgipropainters.com)